• Skip to content

 Treatment for undescended testicles

-If your child’s testicle hasn’t descended by 3 months after birth, surgery might be needed to bring it down into the scrotum.
+If your child’s testicle hasn’t descended by 6 months after birth, your child might need surgery.

 If your child develops an undescended testicle in later childhood or adolescence, surgery might be needed at that stage.